AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 #.
 Go to Peering > Transitive Peering.
 Click the box next to Destination CIDR column for a specific Spoke VPC/VNet GW.
 The Learned Routes are displayed and searchable.
 #.
 Go to MULTI-CLOUD TRANSIT > BGP > select a Transit GW, and click **Detail**.

-How Do I Find Out BGP Information on a Transit GW?
+How do I find out BGP information on a Transit GW?
 ------------------------------------------------------------------

 Go to MULTI-CLOUD TRANSIT  > BGP > Diagnostics, mark the checkbox for Predefined Show List.
 A list of BGP commands will be displayed.
 If you turn on debug command, make sure to turn it off when debug is finished to ensure the Transit GW is not flooded with debug messages.
 Excessive debug messages reduce throughput.

-How Do I Delete a Spoke GW?
+How do I delete a Spoke GW?
 ----------------------------------------

-Go to Gateway page, select the gateway you wish to delete, and click **Delete**.
+Go to the Gateway page, select the gateway you wish to delete, and click **Delete**.

-An Instance in a Spoke VPC/VNet Cannot Communicate with On-Prem Network, How do I Troubleshoot?
+An instance in a Spoke VPC/VNet cannot communicate with On-Prem Network.
+How do I troubleshoot?
 ---------------------------------------------------------------------------------------------------------------------------------

 There are many reasons why an instance in a Spoke VPC/VNet cannot communicate with an on-prem host or VM.